(Richard E. Rubenstein, Harcourt Books, Harvest paperback edition, Orlando, Florida, 2000)

-When Jesus Became God is a very readable and informative account of the Arian controversy in the early Christian church and the church councils called to deal with it in the 4th century.
+When Jesus Became God is a very readable and informative account of the Arian controversy in the early Christian church and the church councils called to deal with it.
 However, the book is controversial among conservative Christians not for its historical content but for its title and for the premises of the author.
-In the preface to his book, Rubenstein honestly concedes that he is an American Jew who never held to any Christian teaching concerning the divinity of Jesus—he's always believed that Jesus is just a man.
+In the preface to his book, Rubenstein honestly concedes that he is an American Jew who never held to any Christian teaching concerning the divinity of Jesus—he's always believed that Jesus was just a man.
 He doesn't accept either the teaching of the New Testament concerning Jesus's identity or its historical claims of (among many others) the bodily resurrection of Jesus and his ascension into heaven; he therefore writes from the perspective that the teaching and history of the Christian church from its very beginning can be completely explained by merely natural causes and human responses, and by the ebb and flow of politics and unfortunate religious and sectarian prejudices.

 I'm not saying that the author writes with conscious dishonesty or malice—I'm saying that he writes with the presuppositions entirely natural to his upbringing, education, and religion, and that the reader should take that fact into consideration.
 If that allowance is made, the reader can get much of historical value out of this book concerning church history during the period of the Arian controversy.